ereli-sevenai/RTFD/README.md

 *   **Format Conversion:** Automatically converts reStructuredText and HTML to Markdown for consistent formatting and easier consumption by LLMs.
 *   **Multi-Source Search:** Aggregates results from PyPI, npm, crates.io, GoDocs, Zig docs, DockerHub, and GitHub.
 *   **Pluggable Architecture:** Easily add new documentation providers by creating a single provider module.
-*   **Token Efficiency:** Optional support for TOON serialization to reduce response size and token usage.
 *   **Error Resilience:** Failures in one provider do not crash the server; the system is designed to degrade gracefully.

 ## Quickstart